About This Page

-As one of the oldest and largest alternative funds, CMTC holding and investing resisted taxes over 200 people, including large deposits of long-term tax resisters and small deposits of one-time resister.
-These deposits go back to the early 1980s.
+As one of the oldest and largest alternative funds, CMTC held and invested resisted taxes for over 200 people, including large deposits of long-term tax resisters and small deposits of one-time resisters.
+These deposits went to the early 1980s.
 Interest on the invested funds and account balances donated by resisters are granted to community based peace and justice projects annually.
-Total annual grants have ranged from $4,000 to $8,000 in recent years
+Total annual grants ranged from $4,000 to $8,000 in recent years

-CMTC sends one mailing to all depositors each year.
-The letter includes a list of grants they’ve made, a granting form, and a letter explaining developments in the fund, and the letter reports the balance in each depositor account.
-Because the fund earns such low interest due to its investments in community development, balances of $200 or less actually *cost* CMTC money (postage, printing for annual letter).
-They have been encouraging these depositors, who may be telephone tax resisters, or one-time war tax resisters, to donate their deposits to the grant fund.
+CMTC sent one mailing to all depositors each year.
+The letter included a list of grants they had made, a granting form, and a letter explaining developments in the fund, and the letter reports the balance in each depositor account.
+Because the fund earned such low interest due to its investments in community development, balances of $200 or less actually *cost* CMTC money (postage, printing for annual letter).
+Before the fund closed, they had been encouraging these depositors, who may be telephone tax resisters, or one-time war tax resisters, to donate their deposits to the grant fund.

-Bill and prior administrators have taken a stipend for the labor of administering the fund.
-Presently, this labor includes 5-6 financial transactions a month, compiling end-of the year financial reports, handling a small amount of mail, preparing the annual letter to depositors, and administering the annual granting process – averaging a couple hours a week.
+Bill and prior administrators had taken a stipend for the labor of administering the fund.
+Before the fund closed, this labor includes 5-6 financial transactions a month, compiling end-of the year financial reports, handling a small amount of mail, preparing the annual letter to depositors, and administering the annual granting process—averaging a couple hours a week.

-At this time, CMTC is getting 4-5 new depositors per year at most, with 5-6 people closing their accounts.
+At the end, CMTC was getting 4-5 new depositors per year at most, with 5-6 people closing their accounts.
 This puts CMTC at a plateau or slight loss in number of depositors.
-In addition, keeping in touch with people can be a challenge.
-Two particular challenges are unreported address changes with no forwarding address, and when people pass away, and don’t let their relatives know that they have money in the fund.
+In addition, keeping in touch with people was a challenge.
+Two particular challenges were unreported address changes with no forwarding address, and when people passed away, many did not let their relatives know that they have money in the fund.

-The CMTC board is currently four people.
-They have two board conference calls per year.
-Meetings include grant application preparation and evaluation, general management of the accounts, investment updates, etc.
+The CMTC board had four people.
+They had two board conference calls per year.
+Meetings included grant application preparation and evaluation, general management of the accounts, investment updates, etc.

-CMTC is earning an average of 1% interest on its deposits, largely because of the types of institutions the fund chooses to invest in.
-Presently, CMTC holds certificates of deposit in Native American and Black community development banks and micro-loan institutions.
-They also keep a credit union checking account with enough money to pay back depositors when they request withdrawal.
+CMTC was earning an average of 1% interest on its deposits, largely because of the types of institutions the fund chooses to invest in.
+CMTC held certificates of deposit in Native American and Black community development banks and micro-loan institutions.
+They also kept a credit union checking account with enough money to pay back depositors when they request withdrawal.
 (It takes much longer to withdraw money from the other types of accounts.)

-As a long-term fund with a variety of administrators over the years, some information has gotten lost (and rediscovered) over time.
-For example, in 2013, CMTC discovered accounts holding $16,000 that was not tied to any depositor.
+As a long-term fund with a variety of administrators over the years, some information was lost (and rediscovered) over time.
+For example, in 2013, CMTC discovered accounts holding $16,000 that were not tied to any depositor.
 This was made up of interest and donations that had not been granted in past years.
 CMTC added this money to the funds it granted from 2014 to 2017.

-CMTC receives tax forms about interest earned on each of the accounts – DIV-9 forms.
-The IRS has not asked why they’re not paying taxes on that amount, but that situation could change.
+CMTC received tax forms about interest earned on each of the accounts – DIV-9 forms.
+The IRS never asked why they were not paying taxes on that amount.
 See Levies on Funds for more on a past legal situation CMTC encountered.